mhanyc/software_security_reqs/README.md

 InfoSec uses the full ASVS, unedited, as our [validation requirements](./validation_requirements/INDEX.md) for all applications.
 If we encounter software not matching the ASVS model, we will adapt.

+>[!NOTE]
-This broad application of thorough requirements answers the question "How well is my system doing compared to best practice?"
+> This broad application of thorough requirements answers the question "How well is my system doing compared to best practice?"

 ### System Development